learn-co-curriculum/dsc-dictionaries-lab/README.md

 ## Summary

 In this section we saw how to retrieve and re-assign data in a dictionary.
-We saw how we can retrieve a collection of information from a dictionary, like a list of it's keys and values, and we saw how we can work with a list of dictionaries.
+We saw how we can retrieve a collection of information from a dictionary, like a list of its keys and values, and we saw how we can work with a list of dictionaries.